regras/bcgui/README.md

 This section presents some additional notes on how to deploy this to another active system.

-To implement the application in the consensus engine, it is necessary to define the location of the blockchain database in the variable "databaseLocation" in the blockchain_list() function of the "interface.py" file.
-This function is responsible for reading the information from the database returning a list where each element is a block of the blockchain.
-To reuse this application in another consensus mechanism, some modifications are needed in the way data is collected in each protocol by the blockchain_list() function.
-Extracting the relevant information from the cited function of the protocol, it may be necessary to adjust how the Blockchain_Graph() function of the "interface.py" file will work with this data.

 It is important to emphasize that the tool is still under development and will still undergo several improvements.

+To implement the application in a consensus mechanism, it is necessary to understand the structure of the code.
+The entire code of the "interface.py" file is divided into four sections, which are: "GLOBAL PARAMETERS", "DATABASE", "NETWORKX AND PLOTLY" and "DASH".

+#### "GLOBAL PARAMETERS" section

+This section has parameters corresponding to the colors of each page element, the application update time interval and the location of the blockchain database.
+It is important to define the location of the blockchain database in the variable "databaseLocation" in this section so that the application can extract the necessary data.

+#### "DATABASE" section

+This section is responsible for reading the database, and it extracts all relevant information from the blockchain from the database.
+This reading is done through the function "blockchain_list ()" which returns a list where each term is a block of the blockchain with its respective information.
+In order to reuse this application in another consensus mechanism, some modifications will be necessary in the way the data is collected in each protocol by the function "blockchain_list ()".

+#### "NETWORKX AND PLOTLY" section

+This section is responsible for processing the data acquired from the database.
+This data is handled by the "Blockchain_Graph ()" function, using the "Networkx" and "Plotly" libraries to return an interactive blockchain graph.
+In order to reuse this application in another consensus mechanism, some modifications will be necessary in the way the data will be handled by the "Blockchain_Graph ()" function.

+#### "DASH" section

+This section is responsible for all information that will be presented on the web interface.
+This is where the page layout and the elements that the user can interact with are configured.

 ---
 ## Built With